1950 Wynder and Graham Study: Impact

 The Wynder and Graham 1950 study was able to conclude that "smoking was an important factor in the production of bronchogenic carcinoma," but smoking wasn't established as a causal factor until four years later, when Wynder published another paper entitled, "Tobacco as a Cause of Lung Cancer" The same year Wynder and Graham published their findings, Doll and Hill conducted their own case-control study that reaffirmed smoking raises the chance of developing lung cancer.
 Several major studies were published three quarters of a year apart in 1950 that reached the same conclusion: smoking is related to lung cancer.

 Public outrage immediately following these papers was underwhelming.
 In fact, both the scientific and medical sectors cast doubt on the findings, characterizing these study results as controversial.
 Doll theorized that this state of denial was due to the ubiquity of smoking, and consequently, the public dismissed the dangers of cigarettes since not everyone who smoked developed lung cancer.
 Additionally, the tobacco industry obscured and distorted these scientific conclusions to dissuade public recognition of the harmful results of smoking, and denied causal link between cigarettes and lung cancer.
 The tobacco industry appealed to people's desire for freedom and opposition to paternalism.
 It conveyed the message that the decision to smoke should be left to each individual: in America the government does not have the authority to dictate each person's lifestyle choices.

 In 1962, the Surgeon General Luther Terry assembled a task force to review the evidence.
-Two years later, he released the 1964 Smoking and Health: Report of the Advisory Committee to the Surgeon General of the United States, which stated that smoking is a definitive causal factor for lung cancer in men and a probable cause in women.
+Two years later, he released the 1964 Smoking and Health: Report of the Advisory Committee to the Surgeon General of the Public Health Service, which stated that smoking is a definitive causal factor for lung cancer in men and a probable cause in women.
 As a result, statistics indicate that the public took notice of this health advisory, since smoking decreased by 5% several months following the report.
 Congressional action followed during the next several years with the Federal Cigarette Labeling and Advertising Act of 1965 and the Public Health Cigarette Smoking Act of 1970.
 This legislation resulted in health warnings on cigarette boxes, and prevention of broadcast cigarette advertisements.
 Additionally, in 1983 the federal cigarette tax doubled (the last cigarette tax increase occurred over 30 years earlier to support the Korean War).